-It’s been dubbed, oh, you have the good cancer.
+It’s been dubbed, “You have the good cancer.”
 Well, no, I don’t.
-There’s no good cancer and I won’t rest until something’s been done about it.
+There’s no good cancer, and I won’t rest until something’s been done about it.

 It’s just finding beauty in the simple things.
 Taking a walk.
 It is making a meal from scratch.
 It’s telling people that you love them.
-So it’s just a lot more simple on this side than it was before.
-And that’s to me one of the beautiful gifts of the whole journey.
+It’s just a lot more simple on this side than it was before.
+That’s, to me, one of the beautiful gifts of the whole journey.

 How has it been managing menopause at such a young age?

-Then it was funny because I went on the Tazocin and the Zoladex and it went to my wishes, so actually I don’t miss that part at all.
+Then it was funny because I went on the Tazocin and the Zoladex, and it went to my wishes.
+Actually, I don’t miss that part at all.
 I would just say it’s the hot flashes.
-There are some mornings, between the hairdryer, the hot coffee, whatever outfit I picked out for the day, I’m like save me right now, or send me an iceberg, one of the two.
+There are some mornings, between the hairdryer, the hot coffee, whatever outfit I picked out for the day, I’m like, “Save me right now or send me an iceberg, one of the two.”

 But I don’t really miss having my period.
-It does change your dynamics: my husband and I thought that maybe we could have a family, you know what I mean?
+It does change your dynamics; my husband and I thought that maybe we could have a family.

 He has a daughter from a prior marriage.
-But it definitely changes when you know you can’t, it’s just this finality thing.
-Okay, well this is my life now.
-So you just have to make the best of it.
+It definitely changes when you know you can’t.
+It’s just this finality thing.
+Okay, well, this is my life now, so you just have to make the best of it.

-I have two goddaughters whom I love to death.
-One is 13 and one’s going to be three.
+I have 2 goddaughters, whom I love to death.
+One is 13, and one’s going to be 3.
 I’m just determined that one day they’ll live in a world where they don’t have to worry about breast cancer.